-- (1) Abandoned signs. - (2) Roof signs. - (3) Rotating signs. - (4) Projecting signs that project more than four feet from the structure to which they are attached. - (5) Animated signs except public service information. - (6) A-Frame signs (that are left in place permanently). - (7) Any sign or part thereof on a vehicle parked on a public right-of-way, on public property or private property so as to be intended to be viewed from a motorized vehicular public right-of-way, which has for its basic purpose the providing of advertisement of products or directing people to a business or activity located on the same or nearby property or 'any other premises.
+- (1) Abandoned signs. - (2) Roof signs. - (3) Rotating signs. - (4) Projecting signs that project more than four feet from the structure to which they are attached. - (5) Animated signs except public service information and as set forth below in accordance with paragraph G of this section. - (6) A-Frame signs (that are left in place permanently). - (7) Any sign or part thereof on a vehicle parked on a public right-of-way, on public property or private property so as to be intended to be viewed from a motorized vehicular public right-of-way, which has for its basic purpose the providing of advertisement of products or directing people to a business or activity located on the same or nearby property or 'any other premises.
 This subsection is not intended to prohibit any form of vehicular signage, such as a sign attached to a bus or lettered on a motor vehicle, or signs that are part of a vehicle such as a construction trailer, whose primary purpose is not advertising to the public right-of-way. - (8) Any sign other than a permitted sign placed on any curb, sidewalk, hydrant, utility pole or tree. - (9) Any sign erected or maintained which might be confused with any traffic control device or which might interfere with the vision or discernment of any traffic sign or which might cause danger to public travel. - (10) Any sign not properly maintained, such as, but not limited to, signs that are structurally unsound or are hazardous or unsafe.